logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 Tokenization can mean indexing the words in a sentence, or breaking up a complex naming structure into stand-alone naming components to support more robust filtering options.

-The tokenizing processor can use different pre-defined characters as delimiters to cut up the string into shorter terms.
+The tokenizing processor can use different predefined characters as delimiters to cut up the string into shorter terms.
 These can be spaces, periods, slashes, underscores, etc.

 To change a field mapping,
 select [<i class="li li-gear"></i> > Tools > Field mapping](https://app.logz.io/#/dashboard/tools/field-mapping)